Imagine you could make receiving or cycle counting methods up to ten times faster– but not lose any accuracy, or even improve it?

 It’s commonplace when talking about augmented reality to claim that it gives you superpowers.
 But in the case of MatrixScan Count, it’s literally true.
 It literally gives workers the ability to count at supernatural speeds – with a parallel impact on supply chain efficiency.

-For anyone addressing supply chain inefficiency in retail or logistics, MatrixScan Count makes inefficient receiving or cycle counting methods low-hanging fruit.
+Smart data capture eliminates inefficiencies across multiple dimensions.
+And for anyone specifically addressing supply chain inefficiency in retail or logistics, MatrixScan Count makes inefficient receiving or cycle counting methods low-hanging fruit.
 They can be fixed today, with an immediate impact on efficiency and worker experience.